PlayFab/PlayFabMultiplayer/TraceScripts/README.md

 ### macOS: Instructions

-1. Download the [`PlayFabMultiplayerLogger.json` file](macOS/PlayFabMultiplayerLogger.json) from this repo
+1. Download the [`PlayFabMultiplayerLogger.json` file](macOS/PlayFabMultiplayerLogger.json) from this repo.
 2. Enable **FileSharing** for your application, this can be done through the **Info.plist** file of your application.
-3. Copy the `PlayFabMultiplayerLogger.json` file into the directory specified by the "logFolder" property of `PlayFabMultiplayerLogger.json`.
+3. Copy the `PlayFabMultiplayerLogger.json` file into the `~/Documents` directory.
 4. Run the application.
 5. Locate the output log inside the directory specified by the "logFolder" property of `PlayFabMultiplayerLogger.json`.